Sethsollie1/simple_shell/README.md

 handle special characters : ", ', `, \, *, &, #
 be able to move the cursor
-handle commands with arguments execve will be the core part of your Shell, don’t forget to pass the environ to it ...
+handle commands with arguments execve will be the core part of your Shell, don’t forget to pass the environ to it ..

+2. Simple shell 0.2
+mandatory

+Simple shell 0.1 +

+Handle command lines with arguments.

+3. Simple shell 0.3
+mandatory

+Simple shell 0.2 +

+Handle the PATH
+fork must not be called if the command doesn’t exist

+4. Simple shell 0.4
+mandatory

+Simple shell 0.3 +

+Implement the exit built-in, that exits the shell
+Usage: exit
+You don’t have to handle any argument to the built-in exit

+5. Simple shell 1.0
+mandatory

+Simple shell 0.4 +

+Implement the env built-in, that prints the current environment